V6649/MachineLearningProject/README.md

 # MachineLearningProject
-This is my first application of machine learning which I have learnt about.
+This is my very first application about machine learning.